-The app will be released in the Google Play store soon.
+The app is available in the Google Play store.

-There are several options for LoRa reception.
-First, it can use an OTG USB connection (if supported by your device) to a simple receiver comprising a LoRa module plus microprocessor with USB port; this will be available soon in the Uputronics store, or to build one see this article.
-Or it can use a Bluetooth connection to similar hardware, using a Bluetooth adapter (e.g. HC-06) connected to the Arduino.
-Or, if you have your own LoRa receiver that can feed data via Bluetooth or USB, then it is simple to add the required protocol.
+There are several options for local LoRa reception.
+First, it can use an OTG USB connection (if supported by your device) to a simple receiver comprising a LoRa module plus microprocessor with USB port; this is now available in the Uputronics store, or to build one see this article.
+Or it can use a Bluetooth connection to similar hardware, using a Bluetooth adapter (e.g. HC-06) connected to the Arduino, or an ESP32 board (e.g. TTGO ESP32 LoRa).
 Finally, it can use one or two LoRa gateways on the same network.
 In all of these cases, the LoRa parameters (frequency etc.) can be controlled from the app.